-The month of Kislev is well known and loved, mainly for the holiday Hannuka which symbolizes the essence of the month and our ability to make miracles, to bring light to “dark” places and to step out of complete darkness into great light.
+The month of Kislev is well known and loved, mainly for the holiday of Hanukkah which symbolizes the essence of the month and our ability to perform miracles, to bring light to “dark” places and to step out of complete darkness into great light.
 What are the powers controlling this month which allow us to replace the darkness with the light?

 The Forces Affecting Kislev – Sagittarius